girder/girder/devops/ansible-role-girder/README.md

 When `girder_virtualenv` is defined by the playbook before this role is run, this role will install Girder to the virtual environment at `girder_virtualenv`.
-If no virtual envirnment exists at this location, one will be implictly created using the system Python 3.
+If no virtual environment exists at this location, one will be implicitly created using the system Python 3.
 This allows Girder to be installed to a virtual environment with custom specifications.
-For example, such virtual environments coud be at a particular path on disk or be pre-created using a specific version of Python.
+For example, such virtual environments could be at a particular path on disk or be pre-created using a specific version of Python.

 ## Example Playbook